UIDAI urges document updation for Aadhaar numbers issued over 10 yrs back | Technology

 ''Any person who had got their Aadhaar made 10 years back and not updated the information in any of the subsequent years are being requested to do document updation,'' it said.

-The updation of identification document and proof of residence is being done on payment of the requisite fee.
+The updation of identification documents and proof of residence is being done on payment of the requisite fee.

-To avail of government benefits, individuals are expected to update Aadhaar data so as to avoid any inconvenience in identification/certification, it added.
+To avail of government benefits, individuals are expected to update their Aadhaar data so as to avoid any inconvenience in identification/ certification, it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)